Royal Society of Arts: History

-Founded in 1754 by William Shipley as the Society for the Encouragement of Arts, Manufactures and Commerce, it was granted a Royal Charter in 1847, and the right to use the term "Royal" in its name by King Edward VII in 1908.
-Members of the society became known as 'Fellows' from 1914.
+Founded in 1754 by William Shipley as the Society for the Encouragement of Arts, Manufactures and Commerce, the organization was granted a Royal Charter in 1847 and the right to use the term "Royal" in its name by King Edward VII in 1908.
+It thus became the Royal Society of Arts.
+Members of the society became known as "Fellows" beginning in 1914.
+The RSA would be referred to by a variety of names, such as the "Premium Society" and the "Society of Arts and Sciences".

-In the nineteenth century, The Great Exhibition of the Works of Industry of All Nations was organised by Prince Albert, Henry Cole, Francis Henry, George Wallis, Charles Dilke and other members of the society as a celebration of modern industrial technology and design.